JovianHQ/jovian-py/docs/user-guide/05-attach.md

 ## Attaching files and model outputs

-As seen in the previous section by committing, source code and environment files are uploaded.
+As seen in the [previous section](04-version.md) by committing, source code and environment files are captured & uploaded.
-More files can be attached to the notebook like files with helper code, output files that the notebook is generating.
+More files can be attached to the notebook such as files with helper code, output files/model checkpoints that the notebook is generating.

 ### How to attach these files?